ThomasTavernier/Improve-Crunchyroll/docs/en/description.md

  - Add video playback speed shortcuts
  - Each features can be turn on/off
  - Backup/reset settings

+New:
+- Open header menu on hover option
+- Add Picture-in-Picture button (no subtitles)

 Support new version of Crunchyroll.
 Feedbacks are welcomed!